 Will consist of a long-term environmentally and economically viable cranberry farm with the environment and being a model environmental steward as the main factors in all the farm plans.
 Harvesting normally consists of flooding each field with approximately 45cm of water, at different times, to reduce large volumes of discharge.
 A cranberry beater will dislodge the cranberries from the vines underwater which in turn float to the surface, then gathered by a boom and loaded into plastic containers via a conveyor system.

-Water will enter at the highest part of the bog and water will be taken from the brook at a rate of approximately 2 inches of water over 20 weeks covering the entire cranberry bed area.
+Water will enter at the highest part of the bog and water will be taken from a reservoir constructed between the bog and the adjacent ridge.

 Water will be discharged through sediment traps and then that bed will be harvested.
 Then water will be moved to the next bed.
 Water will travel from bed to bed going through more sediment traps finally settling in constructed sediment ponds and gathering in reservoirs.